Difference Between Chemisorption and Physisorption

 Conclusion

-Adsorption is an indispensable process that involves attaching particles or molecules onto liquids or solids.
-Adsorption can be divided into two distinct types – chemisorption and physisorption – according to strength and nature interactions between two adsorbates and an adsorbent, respectively.
+Adsorption is an indispensable process that involves attaching particles or molecules to liquids or solids.
+Adsorption can be divided into two distinct types – chemisorption and physisorption – according to strength and natural interactions between two adsorbates and an adsorbent, respectively.

 Understanding these distinctions between them helps in designing and optimizing processes involving adsorption for various applications including gas separation, treatment of water catalysis catalyzes delivery of chromatography images as well as energy storage applications.